March 31 2014: the end of the Farm’s Local Food Scheme.

 We’ve worked to improve access to home-grown food and promote healthy eating with local produce.

-The project team is cultivating Urban Farms – ten new areas for growing food on unused spaces around Tower Hamlets.
+The project team cultivated Urban Farms - new areas for growing food – on unused spaces around Tower Hamlets.

-Our Urban Farmers take care of these spaces so we can help more people make locally-grown food accessible and affordable.
-We give priority to unemployed people to be Urban Farmers, offer expert training and supply plants to aid journeys back into employment.
+Our Urban Farmers take care of these spaces to help more people make locally-grown food accessible and affordable.
+We gave priority to unemployed people to be Urban Farmers, offer expert training and supply plants to aid journeys back into employment.

-We’ll be showcasing the Local Food project during Urban Food Fortnight with special events, meals, tours, talks and visits to our Urban Farm sites.
+We showcased the Local Food project during Urban Food Fortnight with special events, an exhibition, meals, tours, talks and visits.